WLAN-Pi/wlanpi-profiler/README.md

 sudo profiler --logging debug
 ```

+## configuration file support

+to change the default operation of the script (without passing in CLI args), on the WLAN Pi, a configuration file can be found at `/etc/profiler2/config.ini`.

+this can be used as a way to modify settings loaded at runtime such as channel, SSID, and interface.

 ## MAC OUI database update

-A lookup feature is included to show the manufacturer of the client based on the 6-byte MAC OUI.
-This is enabled by a wrapper around a Python module called `manuf`.
+a lookup feature is included to show the manufacturer of the client based on the 6-byte MAC OUI. this is a wrapper around a Python module called `manuf` which uses a local flat file for OUI lookup.

-`manuf` uses a local flat file for OUI lookup.
-If you find that some clients are not identified in the results, the OUI file may need to be updated.
+if you find that some clients are not identified in the results, the flat file may need updated.

-With connectivity to the Internet, this can be done from the CLI of the WLAN Pi:
+with connectivity to the internet, this can be done from the CLI of the WLAN Pi:

 ```
 sudo profiler --oui_update
 ```

-## configuration

-to change the default operation of the script (without passing in CLI args), a configuration file called `config.ini` can be found in the script directory. this can be used as a way to modify the channel, SSID, and interface used by the script. note that the profiler must be restarted to use updated values from the config file.

-## caveats
+## caveats and warnings

 - a client will generally only report the capabilities it has that match the network it associates to.
     - if you want the client to report all of its capabilities, it must associate with a network that supports those capabilities (e.g, a 3 spatial stream client will not report it supports 3 streams if the AP it associates with supports only 1 or 2 streams).